Forney offers the Easy Weld 140 MP as an affordable multi-process welder.

 Forney included a full metal casing to house the unit.
 It’s quite rugged, especially at the corners where they installed protective rubber points.
 So you won’t have to worry about lowering this unit on the concrete floor or being too gentle when putting it away..

-Able to use both MIG and fluxed-core methods, the 140 MP gives you a lot of options when welding steel.
+Able to use MIG and fluxed-core processes, the 140 MP gives you many options when welding steel.

 When stick welding, it can handle 6010s (no advanced work), 6011, 6013, 6014, 7018, and 308L.
 That’s more than enough versatility for a beginner.

-The 140 MP is a portable welder that you can easily run off of a generator.
+The 140 MP is a portable welder you can easily run off a generator.
 Although, you’ll need a minimum output of 4000W on a 120V receptacle.

 This unit is so small and light that you can carry it easily with a single hand thanks to its inbuilt handle.

 If you need a welder for work on the go, the Forney 140 MP is a good choice.